 Finally, the report analyses frequency of calls for assistance using home emergency cover split not only by age and annual household income but also by type of policy, thereby highlighting importance differences in the propensity to use home assistance policies by customer group.

 This report can be used in one or more of the following ways:

 to benchmark your organisation’s performance in home protection plans and warranties: given current uptake in Canada, could your company be selling more of this type of cover?

 to understand the different types of home emergency cover that consumers are buying and the latent sales potential as defined by the proportion of consumers that have not yet acquired such cover but that express an interest in doing so;

 to evaluate the opportunities for distributing home emergency cover through affinity and corporate partners: to what extent will consumers buy through these means in Canada?

 to assess the apparent willingness of consumers to purchase this form of cover online: given the breakdown of online sales by device type, what is the scope for marketing more effectively to this audience?

-to identify the customer segments in Canada that are most likely to use their policies to call for assistance: should these groups be charged more for their cover than less demanding customers?
+to identify the customer segments that are most likely to acquire home protection plans and warranties, and those that use their policies most often to call for assistance: should these latter groups be charged more for their cover than less demanding customers?